 Through images and installations using VR, Ito presents situations where physical laws--such as scale, distance, time, perception--language systems, and ways of perceiving the world could have been originally different.
 Based on the research on religion and pathology, he compares the virtual images created by the VR media with the ‘body’ and ‘I’ or ‘we’ that could have existed differently in the media environment surrounded by today’s internet, devices, and thoughts on the ethics of life.
 At Retopology Engine Lecture (2021, TIME MACHINE), he presented a VR in which the body transforms on a hammock-like housing into earthworms, fish, or organisms without forms, showing the body before and after human.
 At XipeTotec Reality (2021, PARCO Shibuya), he studied the ancient Aztec festival of wearing peeled off human skin to imitate the god of corn (Aztec Flaying ceremony) to satirize the current virtual worlds where people still wear ‘skins’ as their avatars.

-A startup that develops and operates NEORT, an online platform for new art using digital technology.
+A startup that develops NEORT, an online platform for new art using digital technology.
+In April 2022, NEORT++, an exhibition space specializing in digital art, opened in Bakurocho.
+We aim to create new art experiences between online and offline.

 Reva is an algorithmic artist, crypto artist, and computer graphics engineer, born in 1986 in China.
 She received her MA from the Institute of Computing Technology, the Chinese Academy of Sciences.
 She has worked as an algorithm engineer in the movie-making, VR, and AR industries for 6 years.
 She self-taught generative art in 2018 and became a freelancer making new media arts.
 At the beginning of 2020 she stepped into the crypto art space and since then devoted herself to Web3 creating and building.
 She has established the Crypto Art Mutual Aid Association community and WeirDAO, a decentralized organization for independent crypto artists.
 Her generative project Through the Window was released on Art Blocks in 2021.
 She was the first Chinese mainland crypto artist to issue the artwork on Art Blocks.
 Her artworks have been auctioned in Poly and Yongle and showcased in Art Basel HK 2022.